Rizky28eka/harmoni-sehat/harmoni_sehat_backend/README.md

 ### Database Setup

-1.  **Build the project:**
+1.  **Build the project**: Before seeding, ensure the project has been built.

     ```bash
     npm run build
     ```

-2.  **Seed the database (WARNING: This will delete all existing data in the connected database):**
+2.  **Seed the database (WARNING: This will delete all existing data in the connected database)**:

     ```bash
     npm run seed
     ```

 ### Running the API

-1.  **Start the development server:**
+1.  **Start the development server**: To run the server in development mode with hot-reloading:

     ```bash
     npm run dev
     ```
     The API will be running at `http://localhost:5000` (or your specified PORT).

-2.  **Start the production server (after building):**
+2.  **Start the production server (after building)**: To run the production server (after you have run `npm run build`):

     ```bash
     npm start
     ```

-## API Endpoints
+## Additional Documentation

+For more information about the Harmoni Sehat backend, please refer to the following documents in the `docs/backend/` directory:

-For a detailed list of all API endpoints, their methods, and expected request/response formats, please refer to the [API Endpoints Documentation](../../docs/backend/api-endpoints.md).
+-   **API Endpoints**: A complete list of API endpoints, methods, and expected request/response formats.
+[View Documentation](docs/backend/api-endpoints.md)

-## Database Schema

-For a visual representation and detailed description of the database models and their relationships, please refer to the [Database Schema Documentation](../../docs/backend/database-schema.md).
+-   **Database Schema**: Visual representation and detailed description of database models and their relationships.
+[View Documentation](docs/backend/database-schema.md)
+-   **Setup Guide**: More detailed setup instructions.
+[View Documentation](docs/backend/setup-guide.md)

 ## Project Structure